cocobeware83/readme-generator/result/README.md

   npm run test

   ## Questions?
-  Cory Neel - Contact info provided below
+  Cory Neel - See contact info below
   <br/>
   You can Email me at: corycneel@gmail.com
   <br/>